This article was originally posted on Nov 10, 2013, and has been updated

 The idea of the elevator pitch comes from being able to pitch an idea in the amount of time it takes to ride an elevator.
 Now, we can use an elevator pitch anywhere, as long as the pitch itself is still short.
 It should take less than a minute, and your goal is really to engage the listener.
 You want the listener to ask you questions, and to be interested in what you have to say.

-After you’ve grabbed their attention, it’s time to follow through with more details.
-This is where a statistic, fact, or a success that you can put a number to will have a huge impact.
-If we follow the PowerPoint example from above you can say something like, “I teach people how to close business deals with PowerPoint.
-My clients usually see a 60% improvement in their closed sales deals after I work with them.”
+If you grabbed their attention with the funny opener, hit them with more details.
+This is where a statistic, fact, or a success story.
+If we follow the ad tech example from above you can say something like, “I connect brands with engaged audiences.
+My clients usually see a 60% lift in the brand engagement after I work with them.”
+Once again, don't lie, and don't exagerate.

-The third and final step is to close with asking if they have more time, and if not, when you can follow up with them to share more information.
+You immediately want to ask if they have more time, and if not, when you can follow up with them to share more information.
 If you are in a position to chat more ask if they can grab a coffee with you, or if you can walk with them for a little bit.
 If you are out at an event, or if they are on their way to a meeting, ask for a business card and a time to call them.
 You should always try to call them instead of sending an email, and as soon as possible.
 You don’t want the impact of your conversation to fade away before you have a chance to follow up with them.

-This is the ultimate purpose of an elevator pitch.
-To get more time to really sit down and speak with your listener.
+Ultimately that is the purpose of an elevator pitch, creating genuine interest, and to get more time to really sit down and speak with your listener.
 You want to turn these chance encounters into meetings.
 Whether you are trying to move your product, looking for investors, or simply trying to expand your network.
 Creating a powerful first impression will put you on a short list of people who stand out in a crowd, and you’re more likely to be remembered long after the event is over.

 In closing, remember that luck is simply when opportunity meets preparedness.